dorahacksglobal/Hackathon-Playbook/usjoin.md

 To financially and operationally support and liberate global hackers and hackathon organizers (especially open-source repo maintainers) and focus on truly valuable technical problems and improvements, we
 - Hold seasonal grants to fund meaningful hackathons.
-- Maintain a hackathon openbook to share (almost) everything about hackathons.
+- Maintain a hackathon playbook to share (almost) everything about hackathons.
 - Organize an online community of top hackers and hackathon organizers to actively discuss the (most) valuable tech problems and innovations.

 If you want learn more about us, please visit / join / follow us on: